GovTechSG/ship-hats-overview/tools-faq.md

 <br>
 <details>
   <summary>7.
 What tools are already installed on the Shared agents?</summary><br>
-  Refer to [SHIP Bamboo Elastic Agent for SHIP Users.](https://confluence.ship.gov.sg/display/SHIP/SHIP+Bamboo+Elastic+Agent+for+SHIP+Users) This page is on SHIP-HATS confluence.
+  Refer to <a href="https://confluence.ship.gov.sg/display/SHIP/SHIP+Bamboo+Elastic+Agent+for+SHIP+Users">SHIP Bamboo Elastic Agent for SHIP Users</a>.
+This page is on SHIP-HATS confluence.
 Please log in to the account to access.
 </details>
 <br>
 <details>